gvwilson/thirdbit/fiction/maddy-roo/index.md

 With a faint hum it began to glow.

 "Whoa," Sindy breathed.
-"It is supposed to do that?"
+"Is it supposed to do that?"

 "Only for Makers,"
 the old tortoise said.